eflautt/ga-data-science/lessons/lesson-08/readme.md

 4. Using data from four cell phone microphones, reduce the noisy sounds so the voice is crystal clear to the receiving phone.
 5. With customer data, determine if a user will return or not in the next 7 days to an e-commerce website.

 **Note:** The primary difference between regression and classification is the _result_; the data used as input should resonate with what we've used in the past.
-In fact, writing a classifier could look a lot like control flow, a pattern in coding.
+In fact, writing a classifier could look a lot like control flow, a common pattern in coding.

 <a name="independent-practice-class"></a>
 ## Independent Practice: Build a classifier!
 (20 mins)

-With our knowledge above on class labels and classification, we realize that it would be relatively straightforward to write a computer program that returns class labels based on some prior knowledge.
+With our new knowledge about class labels and classification, it should be relatively straightforward to write a computer program that returns class labels based on some prior knowledge.

 Our goal below is to (re) explore the iris dataset, which has 50 samples of 3 different class labels, and see if we can write a program that classifies the data.
 We can do this very easily with python if-else statements and some pandas functions.

-Then, measure the _accuracy_ of your classifier using the math of "total correct" over "total samples."
+Afterward, measure the _accuracy_ of your classifier using the math of "total correct" over "total samples."

-The classifier should be able to:
+Your classifier should be able to:

 1. Get one class label 100% correct: one of the irises is very easy to distinguish from the other 2.
-2. Accurately predict the majority of the other two, with some error: the samples for the remaining class labels are a little intertwined, so you may need to _generalize_.
+2. Accurately predict the majority of the other two, with some error.
+    - Note: the samples for the remaining class labels are a little intertwined, so you may need to _generalize_.

 Here's some starter code to get you going: